thechoppergroup/scoutahead-public/_sections/enterprise.md

 ---

-* Built on Amazon Web Services and hosted across global data centers
+* Built on Amazon Web Services and available in global data centers
 * Custom integrations with third-party applications
 * Customer support via email and phone